 The Advanced Health Leadership Program targets current and potential members of executive teams in the health system; it focuses on the development of the next generation of health leaders.
 It seeks to improve their understanding and skills in the areas of leadership, management of change, emotional and political intelligence and Integrative ThinkingTM.

-The Advanced Health Leadership Program will launch its fourteenth offering in 2020.
+The Advanced Health Leadership Program will launch its eighteenth offering in 2024.
 The program focuses on leadership competencies required to implement the foundational building blocks of personal, organizational and system change.
 Through a combination of health leadership development and management school expertise, the program provides a challenging opportunity for personal leadership development for current and potential members of executive teams working in the sector.
 The seniority and diversity of participants creates a unique forum and network for discussion, reflection and learning that will have immediate and lasting relevance to their careers.

 System, Organizational and Personal Leadership

-Successful leadership means determining what to do under conditions of great uncertainty, while considering an enormous amount of information and the multiple and conflicting interests of many stakeholders.
+Successful leadership means determining what to do under conditions of great uncertainty, while considering an enormous amount of information and the multiple and conflicting interests of many relevant parties.
 Additionally, leaders in health care are often required to accomplish their objectives by working with (not through) people over whom they have little or no formal control.
 That is, they influence the thoughts and behaviours of others through persuasion rather than coercion.
 Lastly, leaders are architects, designing organizations and environments in which staff can maximize individual performance and the performance of their organizations.

 Management of Change

 Understanding and leading change effectively requires the adoption of a systematic approach to change and a process for working with individuals and groups, both inside and outside the organization.
 Learners will develop a range of strategies and tactics that will assist them in designing and implementing major change initiatives.